-Students in good standing may wish to take summer courses at another college or university and transfer the credits to Parsons.
-See Study Abroad and Exchange programs on the previous page.
-Because each program has a carefully structured and sequential curriculum, approval is seldom given for core program courses.
-BFA and BBA students may be approved for up to nine credits of summer study at another institution as long as they have not already received the maximum allowable transfer credits (67).
-AAS students may be approved for up to five credits as long as they have not already received the maximum allowable transfer credits (31).
+Students may enroll in summer courses at another institution if they are in good academic standing, if they have not exceeded the maximum number of allowable transfer credits, if they have completed required first-year courses, and if the summer courses are preapproved for transfer.
+Students must bring a summer course catalog from the host institution to a meeting with an advisor and complete the Permission to Take Courses at Another Institution form.
+Because each program has a carefully structured and sequential curriculum, approval is very rarely given for core program courses.
+BFA and BBA students may request up to nine credits of off-campus summer study, so long as they have not already received the maximum allowable transfer credits (67).
+AAS students may request up to five credits of off-campus summer study, so long as they have not already received the maximum allowable transfer credits (31).